 It’s easy to see the motivation behind the act.
 Sure, Chandler’s YouTube channel is going to get more attention, more subscribers, more views, more money.
 I don’t think it was about that, primarily, but it’s definitely part of it.
 Otherwise, he would have sent David the money to do it himself without fanfare.

-I think these guys were motivated by the idea of saving the lives of 10 king cobras who faced certain death and decided to put the plan in motion and get it done before anyone found out about it who might care.
+I think these guys were motivated by the idea of saving the lives of ten king cobras who faced certain death and decided to put the plan in motion and get it done before anyone found out about it who might care.
 Me for instance.

 About 9 years ago, I had the same idea.
 I bought a king cobra for 1,000 THB that had just been caught at a hotel in the area.
 It was a beautiful 2-meter-long snake with fantastic energy.
-I showed it to some friends of mine who were interested in animal conservation, and we watched it slither off into some of the same forests where these guys let their king cobras go at.
+I showed it to some friends of mine who were interested in animal conservation and we watched it slither off into some of the same forests where these guys let their king cobras go.
 The snake I let go never saw the inside of a cage.
 It wasn’t because I knew about disease though, I just figured it had the best chance to survive if it was very quickly released after being caught.

 To be honest, it was put in one of the same blue snake bags that you see in Chandler’s video.
 Could disease have spread from snake to snake by these bags?
 Yes, probably.